bxdoan/bxdoan/README.md

 <div align="center">

-> Power comes in response to a need, not a desire.
-You have to create that need.
+> Ask and it will be given to you; search, and you will find; knock and the door will be opened for you.

-> — Goku —
+> — Jesus —

 </div>